lucas-codes-stuff/lucas-codes-stuff/README.md

  Hello!
 My name is Lucas Furlong! 👋
 <br />Associates in Information Systems 🛜 Bachelor in Computer Science
 <br />Currently working at OWL Computing 👨‍💼
 <br />I am currently working on learning new things about web development!
-(Express.js and PostgreSQL) 🌐
+(Supabase and Flutter) 🌐
 <br />Be on the lookout for a Flutter-based mobile app in the next few months!!
 <br />Languages I currently have good experience with:
 - JavaScript